NQuartsin/BlackRockChallenge-Hackathon/README.md

 Bot Turing: 20000

-//Bonus Challenge Task Details check if there exist a bot with more than 100 inspection -> returns true(act is maloicious)/ false malicious act
+//Bonus Challenge Task Details check if the trading bot trades more than 100 inspection within 5 minutes -> returns true(act is maloicious)/ false(isn't malicious)